liyizhou/charter/README.md

 ## Milestones

-The main deliverable will be a LOOPS specification.
+The main deliverable will be a LOOPS specification (one or split between two documents, to be decided by the WG).
-Also, the working group will adopt a "problems and opportunities" document as the basis of this work; this document then does not necessarily need to be published by itself as an output of the WG.
+Also, the working group will adopt a "problems and opportunities" document as the basis of this work; this document then does not necessarily need to be published by itself as an RFC.

 * LOOPS problems and opportunities, WG document adopted, September 2020
-* LOOPS specification, WG document adopted, October 2020
+* LOOPS specification, WG document(s) adopted, October 2020
 * LOOPS specification, PS to IESG, October 2021